 Regulations also make it clear that an ECT's duties, supervision, and the conditions under which they work must enable there to be a fair and effective assessment of their conduct and efficiency as a teacher.
 An important element of this is ensuring that their post is suitable for induction.
 A suitable post is one which provides ECTs with the tasks, experience and support to enable them to meet all of the teaching standards and which does not make unreasonable demands. e.g. teaching outside an age range or subject they are not trained in or that they have not been employed to teach or present the ECT with day-to-day issues that are unreasonably demanding for the setting.

 Additionally, support staff (e.g. TA's/HLTA's, Technicians etc) cannot undergo statutory induction, no exceptions !
 Only teaching contracts/posts that meet the minimum statutory requirements are eligible for induction to take place.
 Statutory induction is a one-time only process that cannot be retaken and it is therefore essential that these statutory requirements are fully adhered to.
+For further details, please see section 2.17 and 2.18 on page 14 and 15 of statutory guidance.

-Important: Qualified Teacher Status (QTS) remains a legal requirement for induction.
+Qualified Teacher Status (QTS) remains a legal requirement for induction.
 If a teacher does not have QTS they are not an ECT and therefore cannot undergo ECT induction.
 Statutory induction cannot start before the award of QTS - no exceptions !

 Schools and colleges must by law check teacher status via the government TRA employer access portal.
 The system will also display records of those teachers who have sanctions or restrictions.
 For further guidance relating to statutory employment checks, please see the TRA website